anqooqie/proconlib/tools/dp_with_rerooting.hpp.md

 title: DP with rerooting
 ---

-It is an abstract algorithm for DP on a tree with rerooting.
+It is a dynamic programming on a tree with rerooting.

 ## Example
 It calculates the diameter of a given tree.